ABOUT THE GPI PLAYER OF THE YEAR

 Individual Event Score Calculation

 To calculate an individual event score, the GPI PoY program multiplies the Finishing Percentage Factor and the Buy-in Factor.
 The product of this calculation is the GPI PoY score for the given player in the given event.
+The individual event score is then multiplied by 3, which is the Period 1 Aging Factor for a player’s GPI score.
+This assures that players receive the same score for new cashes for both their GPI and their PoY rankings.

 Composite Score Calculation